Huangdi Sijing: Philosophical significance

 This passage echoes concepts from several rival philosophies, Daoism, Legalism, Mohism, Confucianism, and School of Names.
 De Bary and Lufrano describe Huangdi sijing philosophy as "a syncretism that is grounded in a cosmology of the Way and an ethos of self-cultivation".

 "Prior to the Mawangdui discovery," says Peerenboom, "sinologists were more confused than clear about the school of thought known as Huang-Lao".
 Sima Qian's Records of the Grand Historian says many early Han thinkers and politicians favored Huang-Lao doctrines during the reigns (202-157 BCE) of Emperor Wen, Emperor Jing, and Empress Dou.
 Sima cites Han Fei, Shen Buhai, and Shen Dao as representative Huang-Lao philosophers, advocating that sagely rulers should use wu wei to organize their government and society.
 However, after Emperor Wu of Han (r.
 141-87 BCE) declared Confucianism the official state philosophy, Huang-Lao followers dwindled and their texts largely vanished.

 The Huangdi sijing texts provide newfound answers to questions about how Chinese philosophy originated.
 Carrozza explains that, "For a long time, the focal point in the study of early Chinese thought has been the interpretation of a rather limited set of texts, each attributed to a 'Master' and to one of the so-called 'Hundred Schools'."
 For instance, tradition says Mozi founded Mohism and his students compiled the Mozi text.
 Conversely, Mawangdui textual syncretism reveals "the majority of the ancient texts" are not written by individual authors, "but rather collections of works of different origins."

 Comparable works

-Apart from the fourth text, Yates considers the first essay of Jingfa, the first text, most prominently comparable with Laozi; the rest of Jingfa is "for the most part, tightly argued treatises" on "socioeconomic and political policy and philosophy."
-Though noting similar principles to the Han Feizi, Leo S. Chang's early survey considered the Sijing most comparable with the Guanzi.
+Apart from the fourth text, Yates considered the first essay of Jingfa ("The Canon: Law"), the first text, most prominently comparable with Laozi (Tao te Ching, later considered a Daoist classic)); the rest of Jingfa is "for the most part, tightly argued treatises" on "socioeconomic and political policy and philosophy".

+Though noting similar principles to the late Warring States period Han Feizi, Leo S. Chang considered the Sijing most comparable with the late Warring States Guanzi, and Yates finds Guanzi quotations quantitatively dominant.
 The Guanzi would theoretically have been influential among late Warring States period nobles.
 Even the Nine Rulers text, attached to the other Laozi in the Mawangdui silk texts, is "very close in conception" to an essay in the Guanzi.